samoylenko/samoylenko.me/README.md

     Let us throw a word '
     [DevOps](https://aws.amazon.com/devops/what-is-devops/)' in this text - it
-    becomes widely adopted by many companies, and authors of this document are also big fans of this approach.
+    is becoming widely adopted by many companies, and the authors of this document are big fans of this approach.

-    Application security person will need to be familiar with DevOps, which includes some knowledge of infrastructure - specifically, operation systems and various cloud providers.
+    Application security professionals will need to be familiar with DevOps, which includes some knowledge of infrastructure - specifically, operation systems and various cloud providers.